 Falls from heights often involve severe injuries.
 Although workers’ compensation provides some money for lost wages and permanent disability, those payments are minimal in comparison to the damages that can be obtained through a third-party lawsuit.
 In addition, of course, workers’ compensation provides no money for pain and suffering, psychological trauma, or punitive damages.
 A third-party negligence claim for a workplace fall can recoup losses in all those categories.
 In many cases, it’s possible to collect both workers’ compensation benefits and a third-party settlement and retain money in categories that do not overlap.

 Seek Legal Advice Immediately if a Third Party May Be Responsible for Your Workplace Fall

 In the aftermath of an injury on the job, it’s easy to get distracted by medical appointments and workers’ compensation paperwork.
 That’s why you should reach out to a team of Harrisburg workers’ comp attorneys at the earliest possible moment to shift the burden of dealing with the legal complications off your back.

-The central Pennsylvania trial lawyers at Schmidt Kramer have over 25 years experience helping our neighbors get the compensation they deserve after a workplace injury.
-Call us today at 717-888-8888 or 888-476-0807 toll-free to request a copy of our introductory brochure, Who Pays the Bills When You Are Injured at Work?
+The central Pennsylvania personal injury lawyers at Schmidt Kramer have over 25 years experience helping our neighbors get the compensation they deserve after a workplace injury.
+Call us today at (888) 476-0807 to request a copy of our introductory brochure, Who Pays the Bills When You Are Injured at Work?
 If you have questions after you’ve read it, contact us to set up a free, confidential case review.
 There is absolutely no risk: we don’t charge legal fees unless we are able to get you a financial recovery for your case.